siduction/sidu-manual/data/en/0707-sys-admin-nala_en.md

 ### Use Nala

 As of siduction 2022.12.0, Nala is installed automatically and can be used immediately.
+It is not mandatory to use Nala, you can switch between APT and Nala at will.
 A look at the manpage **`man nala`** should be mandatory.
 Before use we strongly recommend to make a change in the configuration file `/etc/nala/nala.conf`.

 We change the value for the `auto_remove` configuration option to `false` as shown in the following listing: